Keep in Touch

 While responsibility for the selection of library materials rests with the library faculty, collaboration with teaching faculty is essential to build collections that support the academic programs of the college.

 Purchase recommendations from every teaching faculty member are strongly encouraged.
-If you have a suggestion please submit a purchase recommendation form.
+If you have a suggestion please contact contact Marianne Hebert at 315-267-3308.

 Library faculty assigned as liaisons are responsible for coordinating recommendations and developing a balanced and integrated collection.
 A departmental liaison from each academic department works with a Libraries' liaison to ensure communication and coordination with regard to library acquisitions, including: